Site Search

 You should see significant improvements in image loading times and an overall score of 80+ (Good).

-Pro Tip: Always use WebP format instead of JPG/PNG (reduces loading time by 50%) and add loading="lazy" attribute for better performance.
+Pro Tip: Always use WebP format instead of JPG or PNG.
+WebP reduces loading time by up to 50 percent.
+Also add the loading="lazy" attribute to all your images for better performance and faster page loads.

 Automatic WebP Conversion with Cloudinary